How Much Water Should A Diabetic Drink Daily – Best Benefits

 Eat water-rich foods: Fruits and vegetables like cucumbers, watermelon, and strawberries can help to keep you hydrated.

-Monitor your urine color: If your urine is clear or light yellow, it’s a sign that you are well hydrated.
+Monitor your urine colour: If your urine is clear or light yellow, it’s a sign that you are well hydrated.
 If it’s dark yellow or amber, it’s a sign that you need to drink more water.

 Be aware of the symptoms of dehydration: These include thirst, dry mouth and throat, dark yellow urine, dry skin, fatigue, dizziness, and confusion.